vinisantoro/oci-audio-requests/README.md

 ### Configuration

-Before deploying, you need to configure:
+Before deploying, you need to configure two environment variables:

-1. **Environment Variable:**
+1. **Environment Variable: `OCI_UPLOAD_URL`**
-   - **Key:** `OCI_UPLOAD_URL`
    - **Value:** Your complete Pre-Authenticated Request (PAR) endpoint URL
      - Example: `https://objectstorage.sa-saopaulo-1.oraclecloud.com/p/<par-id>/n/<namespace>/b/<bucket>/o/`
    - Make sure this variable is available in all environments (Production, Preview, Development)

-2. **Email List:**
-   - Edit the `allowedEmails` array in both `/api/validate-email.js` and `/api/get-upload-url.js`
+2. **Environment Variable: `ALLOWED_EMAILS`**
-   - Add or remove authorized email addresses
+   - **Value:** A JSON array string containing all authorized email addresses
+     - Example: `["user1@example.com","user2@example.com","user3@example.com"]`
    - **IMPORTANT:** Do NOT commit the email list to version control.
-Add it only in your production environment.
+Configure it only in your hosting platform's environment variables.
+   - See `ALLOWED_EMAILS.env.example` file for the complete list format

 ### Deployment

-1. Configure the environment variable in your hosting platform
+1. Configure both environment variables (`OCI_UPLOAD_URL` and `ALLOWED_EMAILS`) in your hosting platform
-2. Add the allowed email list to both API files (only in production, not in version control)
-3. Deploy the application (the method depends on your hosting platform)
+2. Deploy the application (the method depends on your hosting platform)
-4. The Serverless Functions in the `/api` folder will be automatically deployed
+3. The Serverless Functions in the `/api` folder will be automatically deployed
-5. Test the application by:
+4. Test the application by:
    - Validating an email from the allowed list
    - Recording and uploading a test audio file